 - Wood: Wood that’s been treated with stains or finishes tend to darken over time with prolonged exposure to direct UV rays, while natural wood can fade and bleach.

 - Artwork: Watercolours and other delicate media are at a higher risk for fading than say an oil painting.
-However sculptures, portraits, photographs are all vulnerable to fading due to overexposure to the sun.
+However, sculptures, portraits, photographs are all vulnerable to fading due to overexposure to the sun.

 - Occupants: Believe it or not, the sun’s harmful UV rays damage far more than furniture and fabrics.
 Here’s what the Skin Cancer Foundation says about UV rays: “Not only can they cause skin cancer and visible signs of aging, they’re also very good at finding you.
 They can bounce off water, off sand, and they can penetrate glass.
-Which means that even if you’re inside your car or house, if you’re sitting next to a window with sunlight streaming in, you’re at risk for UV damage.
+This means that even if you’re inside your car or house if you’re sitting next to a window with sunlight streaming in, you’re at risk for UV damage.
 Window film is an increasingly effective solution, offering substantial indoor protection by blocking up to 99.9 percent of UVA radiation.

 What do we suggest?